Breastplate (tack): Breastgirth or loop breastplate

-Fitting

 If the breastgirth is not adjusted correctly, it will restrict the horse's breathing because it will press on the windpipe.
 Additionally, it is not as secure as the breastcollar when it is attached to the D-rings.
 The breastgirth should be adjusted so it does not restrict the horse's breathing.
 It should cross at the base of the neck, and may be adjusted snugly.